awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-multi-keyrings.md

   or a signal for the AWS SDK to select the default region.
 - The input list of AWS KMS grant tokens

-If there is a set of child identifiers then a set of [AWS KMS MRK Aware Symmetric Keyring](aws-kms-mrk-aware-symmetric-keyring.md) MUST be created for each AWS KMS key identifier by initialized each keyring with
+If there is a set of child identifiers then a set of [AWS KMS Keyring](aws-kms-keyring.md) MUST be created for each AWS KMS key identifier by initializing each keyring with

 - AWS KMS key identifier.
 - The AWS KMS client that MUST be created by the regional client supplier